-A large amount of work is being performed in the field of enabling edge computing to process raw data generated and making the decision.
-Some of the work focuses on enabling the IoT gateway at the edge of the network to process and manage the raw data.
-Mueller et al. [19] introduced a SwissQM/SwissGate system to program, deploy, and operate wireless sensor networks.
-They proposed a gateway called SwissGate and apply it to smart home applications.
-Jong-Wang et al. [20] came up with a sensor network system that consists of one main server and several servers acting as gateways and connecting with different sensor networks.
-Design such a system requires a lot of configurations and high hardware costs.
-In another work, Bimschas et al. [21] came up with a smart gateway approach that able to execute application code.
-They proposed a middleware for the gateway to run different applications such as protocol translation, request caching, and intelligent caching with sensor discovery.
-For general IoT applications, Guoqiang et al. [22] came up with a general-purpose smart IoT gateway that supports several communication protocols to translate different sensor data and unified external interfaces fitting for flexible software development.
-To use smartphones as a gateway, Bian et al. [23] utilize the android phone to be a temporary used smart home gateway that can predict user behavior to shut down unused devices.
+A large amount of work has been performed in the field of enabling edge computing to process the generated raw data and to make decisions.
+Some of the works focus on enabling the IoT gateway at the edge of the network to process and manage the raw data.
+Mueller et al. [26] introduced a SwissQM/SwissGate system to program, deploy, and operate wireless sensor networks.
+They proposed a gateway called SwissGate and applied it to smart home applications.
+Jong-Wang et al. [27] came up with a sensor network system that consists of one main server and several servers that act as gateways, and are connected to different sensor networks.
+Designing such a system requires a lot of configurations and high hardware costs.
+In another work, Bimschas et al. [28] came up with a smart gateway approach that is able to execute application code.
+They proposed a middleware for the gateway to run different applications, such as protocol translation, request caching, and intelligent caching with sensor discovery.
+For general IoT applications, Guoqiang et al. [29] came up with a general-purpose smart IoT gateway that supports several communication protocols to translate different sensor data and unified external interfaces fitting for flexible software development.
+To use smartphones as a gateway, Bian et al. [30] utilized the android phone as a temporarily used smart home gateway that can predict user behavior to shut down unused devices.
 This works aimed to provide a dynamic home gateway that can reduce the wasted energy of the smart home.

-In healthcare IoT application domain, Shen at al. [24] presented an intelligence 6LoWPAN border router that connects the health care sensors with IP network and use a hidden Markov Model to make local decisions of health states.
-Stantchev et al. [25] introduced three-tier architecture (cloud, gateway, and smart items) to enable servitization for smart healthcare infrastructure.
-Rahmani et al. [26] also suggested an intelligence e-health IoT gateway for remote health monitors systems at the edge of the network in a threelevel architecture.
+In healthcare IoT application domain, Shen at al. [31] presented an intelligence 6LoWPAN border router that connects the health care sensors with IP network and uses a hidden Markov Model to make local decisions of health states.
+Stantchev et al. [32] introduced three-tier architecture (cloud, gateway, and smart items) to enable servitization for smart healthcare infrastructure.
+Rahmani et al. [33] also suggested an intelligence e-health IoT gateway for remote health monitors systems at the edge of the network in a threelevel architecture.
 The gateway can provide several services such as real-time data processing, local storage, and embedded data mining.
-Azimi et al. [27] presented a hierarchical computing model for IoT-based health monitoring systems based on the MAPE-K [28] computing model introduced by IBM.
+Azimi et al. [34] presented a hierarchical computing model for IoT-based health monitoring systems based on the MAPE-K [35] computing model, introduced by IBM.
 The model benefits of fog and cloud computing to partition and execute machine learning data analytics.

-To counter the intelligence challenges in IoT gateway, Wang et al. [29] proposed a framework of smart gateway for smart homes that consists of a smart home layer, smart gateway layer, and cloud layer.
+To counter the intelligence challenges in IoT gateway, Wang et al. [36] proposed a framework of smart gateway for smart homes that consists of a smart home layer, smart gateway layer, and cloud layer.
 While the gateway performs data collection, awareness, and reporting, the cloud stores the reported data, and adjusts the data collection and awareness policy.
-Rahman et al. [30] proposed a Distributed Intelligence model for IoT gateway based on belief network concept to learn, predict, and make a decision.
-This system starts based on a small number of predefined rules, after that, the system can change the rules based on past experiences.
+Rahman et al. [37] proposed a Distributed Intelligence model for IoT gateway based on a belief network concept to learn, predict, and make decisions.
+This system starts from a small number of predefined rules, and then the system can change the rules based on past experiences.